mnutt/tileserver-gl/README.md

 replace '/your/local/config/path' with the path to your config file

-Alternatively, you can use the `wifidb/tileserver-gl-light` image instead, which is pure javascript (does not have any native dependencies) and can run anywhere, but does not contain rasterization on the server side made with Maplibre GL Native.
+Alternatively, you can use the `wifidb/tileserver-gl-light` docker image instead, which is pure javascript, does not have any native dependencies, and can run anywhere, but does not contain rasterization on the server side made with Maplibre GL Native.

-On laptop you can use [Docker Kitematic](https://kitematic.com/) and search "wifidb/tileserver-gl" and run it, then drop in the 'data' folder the MBTiles.

 ## Documentation